1,000+ Opportunities

 gov/Meetings/2026/2026_Meetings/ The SERC UWS Grant is funded from fees collected from the sales of the "United We Stand" license plates which supports the preparedness to combat terrorism.
 FY27 SERC LEPC UWS Grant Application FY27 SERC STATE UWS Grant Application

-Based on current listing details, eligibility includes: Local Emergency Planning Committees (LEPCs) in Nevada.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local Emergency Planning Committees (LEPCs) in Nevada.
+Confirm the full requirements in the official notice before applying.